bolshakov/stoplight/UPGRADING.md

 Unfortunately, we cannot support all the possible notifiers.

 * All the notifiers relying on third-party services have been dropped.
 * We implemented the Sentry notifier as an external [stoplight-sentry] gem.
+You can use it as a reference implementation.
 * We added a [Community-supported notifiers] section and encourage you to contribute by adding your notifiers.

 #### All right!
 What should I change in my code immediately after upgrading?